videoDAC/streaming-back-end/ROADMAP.md

 Livepeer's protocol and cryptocurrency govern a transcoding marketplace where broadcasters can buy and sell transcoding services from GPU Miners in exchange for Ethereum crypto currency.

-This section will explain how to configure your Permissionless Digital Stage to use these services.
+This section will explain how to configure your Streaming Back-End to use these services.

 ### Configuring for IPv6